DeepSec-prover/deepsec_ui/README.md

 - `npm run electron:serve` : Run the application (and set `NODE_ENV` as `dev`)
 - `npm run check` : Check the code syntax
-- `npm run package:mac` : Build and package the application for MacOS (all architectures)
-- `npm run package:win` : Build and package the application for Windows  (all architectures)
-- `npm run package:linux` : Build and package the application for Linux  (all architectures)
+- `npm run electron:build` : Build and package for you current OS.

 ## File structure